hdShang/arxiv-daily/docs/cs-CL/2025-06-27/papers/250621961v1-papersplease-a-benchmark-for-evaluating-motivational-values-of-large.md

 ---
 layout: default
-title: PapersPlease: A Benchmark for Evaluating Motivational Values of Large Language Models Based on ERG Theory
+title: "PapersPlease: A Benchmark for Evaluating Motivational Values of Large Language Models Based on ERG Theory"
 ---

 # PapersPlease: A Benchmark for Evaluating Motivational Values of Large Language Models Based on ERG Theory